 Who does the new indoor heat stress standard apply to?

-With exceptions, this standard applies to all indoor work areas where the temperature equals or exceeds 82°F when workers are present.
+With exceptions, this heat standard applies to all indoor work areas where the temperature equals or exceeds 82°F when workers are present.
 It does not apply to outdoor working conditions that fall under the scope and application of California Code of Regulations title 8, section 3395.

 What are the exceptions to the new indoor heat stress rule?